Building under construction topples in Cambodia, killing 17

 It wasn’t immediately clear what caused the collapse.

 Rescue workers were using saws to cut steel beams and excavators to move piles of rubble from the site.
-Officials said 1,000 people were taking part in the operation that continued overnight into Sunday.
+Officials said 1,000 people were taking part in the operation that continued overnight into Sunday morning.

 Nhor Chandeun and his wife were trapped for 12 hours before rescuers found them.